awsaavedra/kotlin-playground/README.md

   3. How to structure Trivia Game Questions? - [Link](https://github.com/niko79542/FlyingDragon/blob/master/GeoQuiz/app/src/main/java/com/example/geoquiz/MainActivity.kt#L18)
   4. Why would someone use [Kotlin vs Java](https://www.dashdevs.com/blog/kotlin-vs-java-what-software-engineers-choose-for-android-development/) for Android development?
   5. What is the use of [val and var in kotlin](https://blog.danlew.net/2017/05/30/mutable-vals-in-kotlin/)?
+  6. What's the difference between this keyword and it keyword in Kotlin?

 Misc.
 Questions: